Clippers beat Timberwolves 119-112, spoil Towns’ return

-MINNEAPOLIS (AP) — Kawhi Leonard had a season-high 36 points and Lou Williams added 27 points off the bench as the Los Angeles Clippers defeated the Minnesota Timberwolves 119-112 on Wednesday night.
+MINNEAPOLIS (AP) — Kawhi Leonard had a season-high 36 points and Lou Williams added 27 points off the bench as the Los Angeles Clippers defeated Minnesota 119-112 on Wednesday night and spoiled the return of Timberwolves star Karl-Anthony Towns.

 Leonard and Williams hit shots down the stretch, including a pair of late 3-pointers by Leonard, to thwart Minnesota’s comeback try.
 Los Angeles snapped its first two-game losing streak of the season.

+After trailing by six at halftime, the Clippers outscored Minnesota 33-20 in the third quarter as Los Angeles pulled away.

+“We kind of turned it up in that second quarter and third quarter,” Leonard said.
+“We needed a better fourth quarter, but I’m happy we got the win.”

-Timberwolves star Karl-Anthony Towns had 18 points and 10 rebounds in his return to action after missing 13 games.
+Towns had 18 points and 10 rebounds in his return to action after missing 13 games.
 Towns announced on Jan.
 15 that he tested positive for COVID-19 and remained on the league’s health and safety protocol list until Wednesday, when coach Ryan Saunders said Towns was a game-time decision.

+“I thought he competed,” Saunders said.
+“His wind was good; 18 and 10 coming back from a layoff like he did was a good night for him.”

+Towns detailed his bout with COVID in his postgame comments, noting that underlying conditions made his battle with the virus especially tough.
+His mother, Jacqueline, died from virus complications last April.

 Naz Reid led Minnesota with 23 points off the bench, and Malik Beasley added 21.
 The Timberwolves have lost three in a row and eight of 10.